erikandersson96/portfolio-project-four/README.md

 ![Screenshot bug 2]()

 * **Solution Bug 2:**
-The same solution was for bug 2, my modals started to working after I added the `Bootstrap 5.0.1` version and added the `Bootstrap JavaScript 5.0.1` link.
+The same solution was for bug 2 as bug 1, my modals started to working after I added the `Bootstrap 5.0.1` version and added the `Bootstrap JavaScript 5.0.1` link.

 * **Bug 3:**
 My footer wasn't at the bottom of the page.
 When I clicked on register/login/logout etc my `footer` was not at the bottom of the page, it was right underneath the content of each